 The petitioner, a transgender woman, had undergone gender affirmation surgery and had changed her legal documents accordingly.
 She had chosen the name Hina Haneefa for herself.
 The surgery was performed on the 27th of May, 2019.
 She had been issued a transgneder identity card from the Department of Social Justice of the State, identifying her as a female.
 The facts of the case suggest that the petitioner had been a cadet at the National Cadet Corps (NCC), a national level organization with the purpose of grooming cadets to join the Indian Armed Forces, since 2013.
 However, she was now refused enrollment into the NCC batallion on the grounds that there was no provision for admitting transgender persons in the NCC as per the National Cadet Corps Act of 1948 (NCC Act) which regulated enrollment conditions among other things.
 As per Section 6 of this Act, the NCC could admit only persons of male and female sex.
 Accordingly, her application for enrollment could not be considered.

-The petitioner argued that NALSA had established the right of transgender persons to live a life of dignity, free of discrimination because of their gender identity.
+The petitioner argued that NALSA had established the right of transgender persons to live a life of dignity, and free from discrimination because of their gender identity.
 The NCC by refusing to consider her application was violating her fundamental rights against discrimination, expression, and dignity; Articles 14, 15, 19, and 21, respectively.
 She also contended that the NCC refusal also defeated the purpose of the 2019 Act which was to mete out injustice and establish dignity for transgender persons.
 Further, she argued that the absence of any provisions in the NCC Act had to be considered in light of the NALSA pronouncement and the 2019 Act.

-The main argument of the NCC relevant to this case was the petitioner was registered under the transgender category in her university.
+The main argument of the NCC relevant to this case was that the petitioner was registered under the transgender category in her university.
 At the time of taking admission in the university, the petitioner had enrolled herself as “transgender (female).”
-The NCC argued that she could now claim that she was a female for the purposes of enrollment in the NCC battalion.
+The NCC argued that she could now not claim that she was a female for the purposes of enrollment in the NCC battalion.
 They argued that the petitioner had exhausted her right to self-determined gender when she claimed that she was “transgender (female).”
 Since NCC enrollment was only open to males and females, and not transgender females, the petitioner was ineligible.

 HOLDING OF THE COURT: